Bojh

-Bojh is a 2015 Pakistani drama serial directed by Barkat Sidiki which aired on Geo TV on Monday and Tuesday nights at 10:00 p.m beginning 11 May 2015.
-The serial is written by Ghazala Aziz and produced by A&B Entertainment.
-It stars Maria Wasti, Syed Jibran, Qavi Khan, Samina Ahmad, Neelam Muneer, and Alyy Khan.
+Bojh (بوجھ) is a 2015 Pakistani television drama serial written by Ghazala Aziz, directed by Barkat Sidiki and produced by A&B Entertainment.
+The series premiered on Geo TV on 11 May 2015 and ran for 26 episodes, airing on Monday and Tuesday nights at 10:00 pm.
+It stars Maria Wasti, Syed Jibran, Qavi Khan, Samina Ahmed, Neelam Muneer and Alyy Khan in the principal roles.